jakeTran42/Practice/AutomatingBoringPython/stringAndVar.md

 `name, date, temp = 'Julie', 'Saturday', '75'`

 `'Hello! %s, today is %s and it is %s degree in the forecast.' % (name, date, temp)`
+---

+You can use `r''`, call a raw string type to a string.
+So when you use a `'\'`, it usually means you're escaping something but `r''` will treat it as just a string literal